wayne11301/EvilCube/README.md

 ### Credit

-I did not create this project, all credit to the creator of this video: https://www.youtube.com/watch?v=QJpfLkEsoek
+I did not invent this game, all credit to the creator of this video: https://www.youtube.com/watch?v=QJpfLkEsoek